-.

-[Insert Skills 99 Chart on E5]

-31. We believe that the image of the IT sector as being overly technical and impersonal undoubtedly dissuades many women from consider IT careers.
-While it is an over-generalisation to say that women tend to be more attracted to careers which emphasise inter-personal skills and human interaction there is a large element of truth in this (xx% of teachers are women, xx% of carers are women).
-More needs to be done to demonstrate that the type of skills which women tend to excel at are needed in the IT sector.
-While there will always be a technical element to the job more needs to be done to demonstrate the “human” side of IT work.

 38. We believe the problems in attracting both young people and women into the industry could both be tackled by improving the information made available on IT careers.
 There is clearly a misunderstanding about what working in the IT industry is like.
 We believe the industry can help by establishing links with schools and explaining to careers teachers and to young people, particularly girls, the skill needs and nature of work in the IT sector.
 The number of truly technical jobs in IT is quite small.
 In many cases what is needed are skills in teamwork, influencing, oral and written communication and intellectual ability.
-Moreover, sE
+Moreover, some potential recruits may not be aware that ITCE occupations can lead on to more general management rather than limiting individuals to technical work for their whole career.

 39. We are particularly impressed with the work being done by the Worshipful Company for Information Technology in better explaining IT careers to young people.
 We are also interested in Microsoft’s Skills 2000 website and the role it could play in raising awareness of what IT careers have to offer.
-We aim to find out more about these development and others like them.
+Campaigns like the BBC Webwise could also be used to provide information.
+We aim to find out more about these developments and others like them.
 It is important that we identify good practice in this area.
-We aim to develop proposals in our final report to improve access ITCE employers have to the best talent through, for example, better careers information and advice and by identifying areas where employers could help themselves through more flexible employment and training policies.
+We aim to develop proposals in our final report to help ITCE employers secure the best talent through, for example, better careers information and advice and by identifying areas where employers could help themselves through more flexible employment and training policies.

+Further work

-40EEEWe will also be looking at how skills shortages in the UK compare with those in other countries, and whether there is anything to be learnt from strategies which have been adopted elsewhere.
+40. This report sets out our initial assessment of the current and future skill needs for specialist ITCE workers.
+In the coming months we will be building on this in our wider programme with a view to producing our final report and advising on the development of a skills strategy for the ITCE sector in the UK.
+Our continuing work programme and final recommendations will reflect the cross-over between the different strands of the ITCE sector, in recognition of the convergence of technologies and skill needs which is occurring.
+We will also be looking at how skills shortages in the UK compare with those in other countries, and whether there is anything to be learnt from strategies which have been adopted elsewhere.

-4125 June The final report will be published in the autumn.DfEE
+41. Partner organisations are invited to contribute comments in writing by 25 June 1999 at the latest.
+The final report will be published in the autumn.

+Written comments on this report can be sent to:

+The ITCE Skills Strategy Group Secretariat

+DfEE

+Room W1120

+Moorfoot

+SHEFFIELD

+S1 4PQ

+Or comments can be e-mailed to:

 skillsinfo.consultation@dfee.gov.uk

+ANNEX A

+Information Technology, Communications and

+Electronics Skills Strategy Group

+Terms of Reference